dongdiana/dongwon-LLM/README.md

-# Greek Yogurt Purchase Decision Simulation
+# Product Purchase Decision Simulation

-A sophisticated LLM-based simulation system that predicts Greek yogurt purchase decisions across diverse consumer personas using demographic and psychographic characteristics.
+A sophisticated LLM-based simulation system that predicts product purchase decisions across diverse consumer personas using demographic and psychographic characteristics.
+The system is designed to work with various food products and consumer goods.

 ## Project Overview

-This project leverages OpenAI's GPT-4o-mini model through LangChain to simulate consumer behavior and predict purchase decisions for Greek yogurt products.
-Each persona is independently evaluated based on their unique characteristics including region, gender, age, education, occupation, and household size.
+This project leverages OpenAI's GPT-4o-mini model through LangChain to simulate consumer behavior and predict purchase decisions for various products.
+Each persona is independently evaluated based on their unique characteristics including gender, age, household size, and income level.

 ## Project Structure